Table of Contents

-While there were as many as 68 countries on FATF’s “graylist” in 2018, there are currently in November 2019 only 8:
+While there were as many as 68 countries on FATF’s “graylist” in 2018, there are currently in May 2020 only 16 left:

 The FATF blacklist

 Monitored countries that continue to insufficiently improve their AML defenses risk getting added to the feared Non-Compliant Countries and Territories (NCCT), the FATF’s “blacklist” that leads to global economic and political isolation.
 Currently, only Iran and North Korea occupy the list, but it is expected that unless Pakistan vastly improves its terrorism funding defenses, it may also be added in early 2020.

 What happens if VASPs don’t comply with Recommendation 16?

 As previously explained, VASPs will not directly bear the FATF’s wrath if Recommendation 16 isn’t implemented.
 Instead, the FATF targets the 200+ countries listed above and helps them comply by interacting with the 9 FSRBs.
 After engaging with the regional FATF organizations, countries should know what is expected of them and can start to draft suitable legislature to enforce FATF’s recommendations.

 While the FATF Recommendations are occasionally vague in their wording, their intentions rarely are.
 Countries will have to comply or risk the consequences.

 This could result in a forced shutdown or outright ban of FATF-transgressing exchanges by 2021.
 So it’s clear that Recommendation 16 indeed offers an existential threat to all VASPs.